wsummerhill/wsummerhill.github.io/_posts/2023-07-25-Sliver-C2-Usage-for-Red-Teams.md

 If everything works properly, the script should output you a domain store file, cert.pem and privkey.pem files in your `/root` directory.
 Copy these files to your local system with your Sliver client installed.
 ![image](https://github.com/wsummerhill/wsummerhill.github.io/assets/35749735/a57e5b26-eee7-4556-aa19-5fa3b8307204)

+## Listeners

+### HTTP Listener

+Simply start an HTTP listener accepting connections from any domaon:<br />
+`http --persistent`

+Start an HTTP listener accepting connections from your redirector domain:<br />
+`http -d domain-pointing-to-sliver.com --persistent`

+### HTTPS Listener
+Using an above HTTPS redector, we can easily start an HTTPS listener which only accepts connections from your redirector domain:<br />
+`https -d domaing-pointing-to-sliver.com --lhost <SLIVER-PRIVATE-IP> --lets-encrypt -p`

+It's recommended to create an SSL/TLS certificate using the above `HttpsGenericC2DoneRight.sh` script (or similar technique) and copy it to your folder containing the Sliver client.
+Start your HTTPS listener pointing to your HTTPS cert:<br />
+`https -d domaing-pointing-to-sliver.com --lhost <SLIVER-PRIVATE-IP> -c cert.pem -k privkey.pem -p`

+Note that the private key CANNOT be encrypted, otherwise it will fail.

 ## Beacons